 For example, let’s say you enroll in PayE.
 If your income is 75% or less than the FPL in your state, your payments may be reduced or eliminated.
 You pay $0, but the federal government credits that you made a qualified payment.
 Your balances don’t change, but you avoid penalties and maintain eligibility for PSLF.
 This usually only happens on PayE.
 Payments that you miss during forbearance or deferment do not count as qualified payments.
 To say the least, it’s complicated.

 Secret to qualifying #4: All the rules listed above could change if the DOE decides to amend or cancel PSLF entirely

 The final secret to qualifying for PSLF is also the most startling… and troubling.
 PSLF is a government relief program – some would say an “entitlement” program.
 That means that the program is subject to change by the federal government.
-The current administration, spearheaded by Betsy DeVos, may adjust the rules for Public Service Loan Forgiveness.
-They may also decide to cancel the program entirely.
+The current administration under Betsy DeVos, is already making adjustments to the program.

-Under the previous administration, the DOE under President Obama expanded PSLF to make more people eligible for forgiveness.
+Under Obama’s administration, PSLF expanded so more people were eligible.
 That’s why PSLF is often called “Obama Student Loan Forgiveness” even though the program originated under President Bush in 2007.
-In fact, as you can see, the first nurses to qualify for PSLF would do so this year in 2017.
-The first nurses who started the process back in 2007 should receive forgiveness around October.
+However, since you must make 10 years of qualified payments, the first nurses to qualify only became eligible for student loan forgiveness in October 2017.